 The Senior Leadership Team will undertake general responsibility to ensure that all necessary health and safety activities, requirements and standards are undertaken and met within their respective areas of control.
-This will be done under the direction of the Head of School.
-Specifically, the Deputy Head, SENCO and site superintendent and any other member of staff with supervisory responsibilities will:
+This will be done under the direction of the Principal.
+Specifically, the Vice Principal and Assistant Principals and any other member of staff with supervisory responsibilities will:

-- Actively lead the implementation of the Health and Safety Policy - Identify hazards, initiate risk assessments, record the significant findings and implement any necessary control measures taking account of any general advice on safety matters given by the DfE, Local Authority and other relevant bodies in relation to the school and that this is then translated into written safe methods of working practice.
-Ensure risk assessments are reviewed regularly - Check and document that the working environment is safe; equipment, products and materials are used safely; that health and safety procedures are effective and complied with and that any necessary remedial action is taken - Inform, instruct, train, supervise and communicate with employees and provide them with equipment, materials and clothing as is necessary to enable them to work safely; to complete the health and safety induction checklist for all new employees at the commencement of their employment. - Inform students, staff and visitors as to their own personal safety and make sure they are aware of the health and safety procedures in place - Report all accidents, incidents and near miss events, undertake an investigation into the cause and take appropriate remedial action to prevent recurrence - Ensure issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented - Ensure equipment is maintained in a safe condition and statutory examinations are planned, completed and recorded - Personal protective equipment is provided and worn by staff and students, and that staff and students are instructed in its use. - Ensure that any safety issues that cannot be dealt with are referred to the Head of School/ Principal teacher - Ensure that hazardous substances are stored, transported, handled and used in a safety manner according to manufacturer's instructions and established rules and procedures.

-- Ensure that agreed safety standards are maintained, particularly those relating to housekeeping - Ensure that all relevant safety documents including DfE guides etc. are maintained and made available to all employees - Perform regular health and safety inspections within their department as required by the Head of School / Principal. - Collate accident reports and ensure the forms are adequately completed - Ensure that qualified first aid personnel and facilities are provided to address potential hazards on the site. - Ensure that arrangements for fire safety are implemented and that all relevant checks are carried out.
+- Actively lead the implementation of the Health and Safety Policy

+- Identify hazards, initiate risk assessments, record the significant findings and implement any necessary control measures taking account of any general advice on safety matters given by the DfE, Local Authority and other relevant bodies in relation to the school and that this is then translated into written safe methods of working practice.
+Ensure risk assessments are reviewed regularly - Check and document that the working environment is safe; equipment, products and materials are used safely; that health and safety procedures are effective and complied with and that any necessary remedial action is taken.
+Inform, instruct, train, supervise and communicate with employees and provide them with equipment, materials and clothing as is necessary to enable them to work safely; to complete the health and safety induction checklist for all new employees at the commencement of their employment. - Inform students, staff and visitors as to their own personal safety and make sure they are aware of the health and safety procedures in place - Report all accidents, incidents and near miss events, undertake an investigation into the cause and take appropriate remedial action to prevent recurrence.
+Ensure issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented - Ensure equipment is maintained in a safe condition and statutory examinations are planned, completed and recorded - Personal protective equipment is provided and worn by staff and students, and that staff and students are instructed in its use. - Any safety issues that cannot be dealt with are referred to the Principal - Hazardous substances are stored, transported, handled and used in a safe manner according to manufacturer's instructions and established rules and procedures. - Agreed safety standards are maintained, particularly those relating to housekeeping - All relevant safety documents including DfE guides etc. are maintained and made available to all employees - Perform regular health and safety inspections within their department as required by the Principal - Collate accident reports and ensure the forms are adequately completed.
+Qualified first aid personnel and facilities are provided to address potential hazards on the site.

+- Arrangements for fire safety are implemented and that all relevant checks are carried out.